 If there is something that can help the environment or make it better for everyone involved (including yourself), then do it!
 You might not always be able to make a huge difference in your local community but small things like recycling paper or turning off lights when not in use can have big impacts on our planet’s health over time.

-Those are the three principles to achieve sustainable development that every environmentally conscious person should know about.
+Those are the three principles to achieve sustainable development that every environmentally aware person should know about.
 And if you want to go deeper, you can also read about human sustainability and the 4 pillars of sustainability.

 Be aware of greenwashing